MichaelAllenWarner/el-is/README.md

   // `mathMlElement` now has type `MathMLElement & { tagName: 'mrow' }`
 }

-const svgElement = document.querySelector('path'); // `SVGElement | null`
+const element = document.querySelector('.svg-path-element'); // `Element | null`
-if (svgElement && elIs(svgElement, 'path')) {
+if (element && elIs(element, 'path')) {
-  // `svgElement` now has type `SVGElement & { tagName: 'path' }`
+  // `element` now has type `Element & { tagName: 'path' }`
+  /*
+    But probably just do `if (element instanceof SVGPathElement)` instead!

+    Also, although `Element` will work as a type for the first parameter, it's better to narrow it first to `HTMLElement`, `MathMLElement`, or `SVGElement`.

+    See Usage Notes below.
+  */
 }

-const element = document.querySelector('.foo'); // `Element | null`
-if (element && elIs(element, 'SECTION')) {
-  // `element` now has type `Element & { tagName: 'SECTION' }`
-}
 ```

 ## Usage Notes

-The `elIs()` function takes a DOM element (`el`) and a string-literal (`tagName`) and returns the `boolean` result of a simple `el.tagName === tagName` check, but with some TypeScript niceties:
+The `elIs()` function takes a DOM element (`el`) and a string-literal (`tagName`) and returns the `boolean` result of a simple `el.tagName === tagName` check, but with some TypeScript niceties described below.

+But first, a quick warning: _**you probably should only use this function if the element-type you're checking against doesn't have its own dedicated interface!**_ For example, if you want to check whether `el` is a link, I can't think of any reason not to just do `if (el instanceof HTMLAnchorElement)`, so that the type-narrowing gives you all the properties and methods that come with the more specific interface (like `HTMLAnchorElement.href`).
+The `elIs()` function is really for checking against element-types that _don't_ have their own interfaces, like `<section>`.

+With that out of the way, here are the TypeScript niceties you get with the `elIs()` function:

-- In the `true` case, the type-predicate narrows the type of `el` by intersecting its input-type with `{ tagName: T }`, where `T` is the string-literal type provided as the `tagName` argument.
+- In the `true` case, the function's type-predicate narrows the type of `el` by intersecting its input-type with `{ tagName: T }`, where `T` is the string-literal type provided as the `tagName` argument.

-- To prevent you from making typos, the `tagName` parameter is restricted to valid tag-name values for built-in elements of the top-level `Element`-subtype that `el` is an instance of (if applicable).
-For example, if `el` is an instance of `HTMLElement` (something like an `HTMLParagraphElement` would qualify), then `tagName` must be a string literal that's the value of the `tagName` property of a built-in HTML element.
-If `el` is only known to be an `Element`, then `tagName` is still restricted, but less so: it must be a string literal that's the value of the `tagName` property of a built-in HTML element, SVG element, or MathML element.
+- To prevent you from making typos (and to enable autocomplete), the `tagName` parameter is restricted to valid tag-name values for built-in elements of the `Element`-subtype that `el` is an instance of (if applicable).
+The supported `Element`-subtypes are `HTMLElement`, `SVGElement`, and `MathMLElement`.
+For example, if `el` is an instance of `HTMLElement`, then `tagName` must be a string literal that's the value of the `tagName` property of a built-in HTML element.
+If `el` is an `Element` but not an instance of one of those subtypes, then `tagName` is still restricted, but less so: it must be a string literal that's the value of the `tagName` property of a built-in HTML element, SVG element, or MathML element.
 (It's best if `el` is more specific than `Element`, though, so that you don't have to worry about confusing uppercase HTML tag-names like `'A'` with lowercase SVG or MathML tag-names like `'a'`.)

-Note that because of the `tagName` restrictions, this function is only useful in TypeScript for built-in HTML elements (including deprecated ones), SVG elements, and MathML elements.
-It's not for use with custom elements.

-### Why?

-You might be wondering: how is this useful at all?
-Why bother with this when a simple check like `if (el is instanceof HTMLDivElement)` is already available?
-And the `instanceof` check is clearly superior, since the narrowed type it produces comes with the more specific interface's properties and methods (like `HTMLAnchorElement.href`).

-The answer is that many element-types don't actually have their own dedicated interface!
-For example, there's no `HTMLSectionElement` interface; a `<section>` tag is just an `HTMLElement`-instance in the DOM.
-This function is primarily useful for precisely these elements, where `instanceof` isn't an option.

-To be sure, even in a case like `<section>`, you could still just do `if (el.matches('section'))` or `if (el.tagName === 'section')`.
-But then you don't get the benefits of type-narrowing, auto-completion, and typo-prevention.
-To that end: did you notice the typo in the `el.tagName` check two sentences ago?
-Should have been `if (el.tagName === 'SECTION')`!
+If you don't use `elIs()`, you can just do something like `if (el.matches('section'))` or `if (el.tagName === 'section')` instead.
+But then you don't get the type-narrowing, the autocomplete, or the typo-prevention, and you'll probably make the mistake I just made in the previous sentence (should be `if (el.tagName === 'SECTION')`).

+A few more notes:

+- Because of the aforementioned `tagName` restrictions, this function won't work with custom elements.
+- Although `SVGElement` is a supported `Element`-subtype here, it's worth noting that, at the time of writing, every kind of SVG element has its own dedicated interface (like `SVGPathElement`), so you probably want to reach for `instanceof` when checking against it.
+- Deprecated HTML elements are supported (e.g., if `el` is an `HTMLElement` or `Element`, then `tagName` can be `'MARQUEE'`).

 ## API